-Nearly 200 participating artists, half of them from outside of Israel and among them leading artists like Sigalit Landau, Motti Mizrachi, Pablo Lobato, Andi Arnovitz and Maya Zack.
+Nearly 200 participating artists, half of them from outside Israel and among them leading artists like Sigalit Landau, Motti Mizrachi, Pablo Lobato, Andi Arnovitz and Maya Zack, participated in Biennale 2015.

-Unprecedented media coverage including an item in the New York Times and five articles in the Jerusalem Post.
+Unprecedented media coverage included an item in the New York Times and five articles in the Jerusalem Post.

-26 partner institutes and organizations and hundreds of individuals closely involved with the production.
+26 partner institutes and organizations, as well as hundreds of individuals, were closely involved with the production.

 The Biennale was invited to exhibit a selection of the works from Biennale2015 as part of the JFN annual conference in San Diego in April 2016.